guna-naga/gitForOffice/README.md

-// Select the target container by ID const targetContainer = document.getElementById('TOTAL_AMT_LCY');
+// Select the parent container with class '3_div' const parentContainer = document.querySelector('.3_div');

 // Select all elements with class 'four-heading-line' const headingElements = document.querySelectorAll('.four-heading-line');

-// Append each 'four-heading-line' element to the target container if (targetContainer && headingElements.length > 0) {
+// Append each heading element to the bottom of the 3_div container if (parentContainer && headingElements.length > 0) {
   headingElements.forEach(element => {
-    targetContainer.appendChild(element);
+    parentContainer.appendChild(element);
   });
 }